jedi4ever/gmond-zmq/README.md

 There is not one monitoring project to rule them all:

 Ganglia, Graphite, Collectd, Opentsdb, ... they all have their specific unique functionality and their associate unique storage.

-So instead of trying to create one central storage, we want to send the different metric information, to each monitoring solution for their optimized function.
+Instead of trying to create one central storage, we want to send the different metric information, to each monitoring solution for their optimized function.

+This project's code will:

-This code will listen into the gmond UDP protocol + optionally poll existing gmond's and put the message on to a 0mq (pub/sub).
+- listen into the gmond UDP protocol
+- optionally poll existing gmond's and put the message on to a 0mq (pub/sub).

 From there, other subscribers can pull the information into graphite, collectd, opentsdb etc..

 We have deliberately chosen not to go for peer to peer communication, but for a bus/queue oriented system.